jawa-the-hutt/HTML5-Image-Resizer/README.md

 The options that can be configured are:

-CanvasImageType:    'jpeg'         // alternative is 'png'.
-Default is JPEG
+CanvasImageType:    This can be 'jpeg' or 'png'

-ImageQuality:       0.7            // Used in the toDataURL() function to compress JPEG's.
+ImageQuality:       Scale from 0 to 1.
+Used in the toDataURL() function to compress JPEG's.
 This will be ignored for PNG's.
 Default is 1 (no compression)

 newImageRatio:      'original'     // alternative is two numbers...eg...1024/768.
 Default is 'orginal'  Keeps the original image aspect ratio

 Max_PixelSize:      1024           // The maximum longest width or height allowed depending on orientation.
 Default is original which gets the longest dimension and uses this

 ReturnedDataType:   'Blob'         // alternative is 'Blob'